intel/intel-extension-for-transformers/examples/deployment/README.md

 # Deployment
-Intel Extension for Transformers provides multiple reference deployments: 1) [**Neural Engine**](neural_engine); 2) [IPEX (Coming Soon)](ipex/).
+Intel Extension for Transformers provides multiple reference deployments: 1) [**Neural Engine**](neural_engine); 2) [IPEX](ipex/).

 ## Neural Engine
-Neural Engine can provide the optimal performance of extremely compressed NLP models, the optimization is both from HW and SW.It's a reference deployment for NLPToolkit, we will enable other backends.
+Neural Engine can provide the optimal performance of extremely compressed transformer based models, the optimization is both from HW and SW.
+It's a reference deployment for Intel Extension for Transformers, we will enable other backends.

 Supported Examples
 | Question-Answering | Text-Classification |